hoangNguyen210/Fall-Detection-Research-2/README.md

 <a name="introduction"></a>
 ## Introduction
 <a name="general-information"></a>
 ## General Information
-- Understanding the fearful outcomes that falling leads to, developing a fall detection system is essential than ever before.
-- We going to use [UP-Fall Detection](https://www.mdpi.com/1424-8220/19/9/1988) in this project and utilize both machine learning and deep learning on this data.
-- Enable to detect a precise fall detection system might significantly mitigate the risk of falling in the ederly
--
 <a name="dataset-description"></a>
 ## Dataset description
 - You can download UP-Fall Detection dataset in this [link](https://sites.google.com/up.edu.mx/har-up/) .
 This dataset includes over 850 GB of data from wearable sensors, ambient sensors, and vision equipment.
 17 young healthy people with age ranging from 18–24 years old were invited to perform 11 different activities.
 Here is the summary of activities.